 The Fulcrum is the hinge action of humeroulnar joint, the articulation between the trochlea of the humerus and the trochlear notch of the ulna.
 Note: There are two different articulations at the elbow joint.
 This action is called Flexion at the elbow.
 The Effort arm is the biceps brachii.
 Contraction of the biceps brachii pulls the forearm closer to the humerus and lifts the Resistance of the load, or the weight of the forearm and hand.
 The opposite action to this is extension at the elbow which is achieved by contraction of the triceps brachii.
 This group of 3 muscles sit on the posterior aspect of the humerus and all insert into the olecranon process of the ulna, such that when they pull, it extends the forearm.
-In the lever systems that operate at a mechanical disadvantage (the speed levers) force is lost but speed

 In the lever systems that operate at a mechanical disadvantage (the speed levers) force is lost but speed and range of movement are gained.
+The systems that operate at a mechanical advantage (the power)

+and range of movement are gained.
 The systems that operate at a mechanical advantage (the power levers) are slower, more stable, and used when strength is the priority.